We eat a number of vegetables, fruits and meat. But how many of us pause to examine the nutritional value of the foods we eat?

-I know most of us love soybeans and why not, they are highly nutritious and are good in taste too!
-Like flax seeds, soybeans are good sources of ALA omega 3 fat.
-Moreover, soybeans are good sources of protein, essential vitamins and minerals too.
+Like flax seeds, soybeans are good sources of ALA omega 3 fatty acids.
+Moreover, soybeans are great sources of protein and other essential vitamins and minerals too.

 Check out Chia seeds rich Crunchies from Truweight with the goodness of chia and buckwheat!
 You can also add these seeds to your recipes!

 Walnuts are also a great source of ALA omega 3 fatty acids.
 Studies conducted on animals have revealed that walnuts can have an improvement in brain health.

 In fact, having just one serving of walnuts can meet the omega 3 needs for the whole day.

 Brussels sprouts are rich in Vitamin C, K and fibre content.
 But did you know they are also an excellent source of omega 3 fatty acids?